Apponyi family: Apponyi properties

 Over the years the Apponyis built or acquired numerous properties in the Kingdom of Hungary and in Vienna.
 At the peak they had around 30 properties to their name over the empire.
 Several of these still stand.

 Appony (today Oponice, Slovakia)

-The Apponyi fortress probably already existed in the time of Great Moravia and was acquired by the Apponyis in 1392.
+The Apponyi fortress on a hill above the village probably already existed in the time of Great Moravia and was acquired by the Apponyis in 1392.
 In 1645 it was badly damaged by fire and was finally destroyed by the Habsburg army in 1708 after it had been used by Kuruc rebels during Rákóczi's War of Independence.

-The Castle was built in stages from the 16th century and used as one of the family's many residences from the mid-17th century to 1935.
+The manor in the village was built in stages from the 16th century onwards and was used as one of the family's many residences from the mid-17th century to 1935.
 It underwent extensive renovation in 2007–2011 and has since operated as a luxury hotel, branded Chateau-Appony, with the library wing of 1846 again hosting the Apponyi Library.